mortezakowkabi/jcb-persian-documentation/006-Basic-Fields.md

 The color field allows color picking with a default value.

 * Type: `Color`
-* Label: e.g., “Select Color”
+* Label: e.g., "Select Color"
 * Name: lowercase identifier (e.g., `text_color`)

 If you change the type manually, JCB ignores it because the color field is **locked** to its predefined settings.